pjoshi-hub/Bayesian_classification_model/README.md

  **Ipython notebooks**
 - Feature_selection_and_PCA_plots.ipynb: step by step execution to select gene set
-- Cancer_classification.ipynb: step by step execution to
+- Cancer_classification.ipynb: step by step execution to reproduce results for cancer classification reported in the study
+- Cancer_subtype_classifcation: step by step execution to reprodce results for cancer subtype classifcation reported in the study

-The datasets to reproduce the figures shown above can be found at :
+ The datasets can be found at:

-Using the datasets, the .ipynb files can be run step by step to generate the results and the figures.
-The names of the files in the link mentioned above are the same as in .ipynb files.
+ To successfully execute the code, the dataset sould be loaded into the current working directory, and the code blocks should be executed.
+The naming convention of the datasets in the link is the same that is mentioned in the link.